CleverTap/clevertap-android-sdk/templates/CTCORECHANGELOG.md

 #### Dependency Update

-* Adds support for the library `AndroidX Media3` in lieu of the [deprecation](https://developer.android.com/media/media3/exoplayer/migration-guide) of `ExoPlayer`.
-Details here.
+* Adds support for `AndroidX Media3` in lieu of the [deprecation](https://developer.android.com/media/media3/exoplayer/migration-guide) of `ExoPlayer`.
+While Clevertap continues to support `ExoPlayer`, migration is recommended.
+For migration refer [here](EXAMPLES.md#migrating-from-exoplayer-to-androidx-media3).
-// TODO - @Lalit - After changes in Example.md for dependency update and support for both exoplayer and media3 in, link can be added here

 ### Version 6.2.1 (April 11, 2024)